 Make sure the player has enough space to be able to flee from the enemy or to have no choice but to fight.

 Picking the right level style has a big impact on the player immersion.

 Example for the game level: Hospital Horror Pack

 Get to work

-Depending on your set of skills you might not be able to do all the work yourself (3D modeling, programming, level design, audio).
-For this you have various solutions, either ask for help from a like-minded developers from around the world or learn all the aspects yourself.
+Depending on your skill-set, you might not be able to do all the work yourself (3D modeling, programming, level design, audio etc.).
+For this, you have various solutions: either ask for help from the like-minded developers or learn gamedev yourself.

 Link to Unity Connect: https://connect.unity.com/

 Learning game development would probably take a lot longer, especially if you're a novice developer, but fortunately there are many online resources that will help you a lot when learning game development.

 Unity themselves offers a complete course that will help you learn gamedev from A to Z.

 The course is called Swords and Shovels and it teaches all the aspects of game development (art design, programming, audio).